Virgin Orbit to sell its manufacturing facility to Rocket Lab

-WASHINGTON, May 23 (Reuters) - Richard Branson's bankrupt satellite launch firm Virgin Orbit said in a Tuesday court filing it plans to sell the bulk of its Long Beach, California headquarters, including its machinery and equipment, to small launch firm Rocket Lab for $16 million.
+WASHINGTON, May 23 (Reuters) - Richard Branson's bankrupt satellite launch firm Virgin Orbit said in a Tuesday court filing it plans to sell the bulk of its Long Beach, California, headquarters, to small-launch firm Rocket Lab for $16 million.

+Rocket Lab, whose own headquarters neighbor Virgin Orbit's in Long Beach, was the winning bidder for the bankrupt rocket company's primary manufacturing site during an auction held Tuesday.
+The purchase agreement, which includes machinery and equipment, is subject to court approval, expected during a hearing on Wednesday.

+Virgin Orbit, founded by billionaire Branson to send small satellites into space, filed for Chapter 11 bankruptcy protection in April after the company struggled to secure long-term funding following a failed launch from Britain in January.

 ((Joey.Roulette@thomsonreuters.com; 7034696632;))